Erickadikah/Erick-adikah/README.md

 ###

-<p align="left">I'm a versatile professional with experience in both software development and graphic design.
-I specialise in working with APIs and databases and building functional backend systems while also bringing creative vision to life through visual media.
-Over the past three years, I've designed impactful logos, engaging flyers, eye-catching banners, and professional business cards for diverse clients.
-Whether coding or creating, I aim to blend functionality with creativity in every project.</p>
+<p align="left">I'm a versatile professional with a background in software development and graphic design.
+I specialize in building functional backend systems with APIs and databases, while also creating compelling visuals.
+With 3+ years of experience, I bring a unique blend of technical precision and creative flair to every project</p>
 ###

 <h3 align="left">🛠 Language and tools</h3>